Lab Members

 Alexandra Carlson

-Alexandra collaborates with Bill Arndt on the investigation human retroviral capsid-host protein interactions.
+Allie collaborates with Bill Arndt on the investigation human retroviral capsid-host protein interactions.
 Email: carl6603@umn.edu